mersad-Bxtrue/liamhost-tailwind/README.md

-## Liamhost Frontend Task
+## Liamhost Frontend Task - tailwindcss

----
-This is the front-end task of Liamhost company, which is fully responsive and user-friendly, made by Tilwindcss.
+This is the front-end task of Liamhost company, which is fully responsive and user-friendly, made by Tailwindcss.

 ### ⚠️ Attention :
 I could not upload the project to the Netlify platform due to internet problems.